 I shook my head in disbelief, not wanting to accept any of this, though I knew it was what I had seen and felt.

 ‘James,’ Mo said, ‘you need to accept what your mind is telling you so we can reveal what happened next.
 Don’t fear it.
-It’s all over now, just accept that you were this projectile.
-Do you not recall how your whole life flashed before your eyes as you flew down?
+It’s all over now, just recognise that you were this projectile.
+Do you recall how your whole life flashed before your eyes as you flew down?

-This last statement of Mo’s made little sense to me until I later discovered that it was in reference to a quote about what has lasting consequence in life: ‘Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble, every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire, and the fire shall try every man's work of what sort it is.’
+This last statement of Mo’s made little sense to me until I later discovered that it was in reference to a quote about what has lasting consequences in life: ‘Now if any man build upon this foundation gold, silver, precious stones, wood, hay, stubble, every man's work shall be made manifest: for the day shall declare it, because it shall be revealed by fire, and the fire shall try every man's work of what sort it is.’
 I Corinthians 3:12 (KJV)

-The first writing I know of that uses the term flatland, at least in the context spoke of here, was a science fiction classic simply called Flatland (1884) by Edward A. Abbot (1838-1926), a London headmaster, scholar and theologian.
+The first writing I know of that uses the term flatland, at least in the context spoken of here, was a science fiction classic simply called Flatland (1884) by Edward A. Abbot (1838-1926), a London headmaster, scholar and theologian.
 Then later, Thomas Mann also wrote of the flatlands in his seminal novel, The Magic Mountain (1924).

 From Alice’s Adventures Wonderland by Lewis Carroll, first published in 1865.

 This the first in a series of five Elysium narrations regarding a young British philosopher named James Phillips who finds himself living in an altered state of reality while still remaining on earth.